dementedmonkey/cj4-mcdu/readme.md

 ## Beta release
 * This version is for *AAU1 Beta 1.30.5.0* only.
 Any other version will most likely not work.
-* Only the left CDU is currently implemented.
-The ability to swich between the left and right is coming Soon™
 * This is a quick fix to get things working again with the AAU1 beta.
-If anything isn't working right, open an Issue.
+If anything isn't working right, please open an Issue.

 ## About
 This project contains an application that will allow you to access